Warsaw Investor Care logo

 Cultural institutions · park adjacency

 19,500–22,500 PLN/m² More residential in character, slightly quieter than Plac Wilsona.
 Proximity to Wilson Park, cultural institutions and Cytadela.
-Strong pre-war fabric.
 Preferred by family buyers and established expat households.
-Premium segment for family and long-term tenants.
-Slightly lower yield than metro-adjacent, but strongest lease duration and lowest vacancy in the district.
-Capital preservation priority.
+Strongest lease duration and lowest vacancy in the district.
+Best suited to capital preservation buyers rather than yield-focused investors.

 Southern Żoliborz